rdlauer/articles/nativescript/playground-updates/post.md

 <a name="tutorials"></a>
 ## Embedded NativeScript Tutorials

-Most of us got started with NativeScript by going through the [Angular](http://docs.nativescript.org/angular/tutorial/ng-chapter-0) or [JavaScript](http://docs.nativescript.org/tutorial/chapter-0) version of the Groceries app tutorial.
+Most of us got started with NativeScript by going through one of the [Angular](http://docs.nativescript.org/angular/tutorial/ng-chapter-0) or [JavaScript](http://docs.nativescript.org/tutorial/chapter-0) versions of the Groceries app tutorial.
 The only hiccup with this process is that you were forced to set up your local dev environment before you could even see the power of NativeScript.
 That changes now as we introduce both tutorials in the Playground.

 As of last week, you can access either tutorial by using the **Learning** menu within the Playground: